 His unique rural Oregon upbringing, along with a supportive and nurturing home life, equipped Davenport with the intellectual tools and the artistic skills needed to hit the ground running, in spite of—some would say because of—a lack of formal training.
 He arrived on the scene during a perfect storm of technology and public sentiment.
 One New York State Senator even sponsored a bill to outlaw political cartoons, because of the influence of Davenport’s work.

 Frederick is the creator of The Annotated Cartoons by Davenport, an annotated edition of Davenport’s 1898 collection of cartoons, as well as Silverton from Arcadia Publishing’s Images of America series.
 He also compiled the extensive social commentary of The Collected Works of T.W.
 Davenport, comprising Homer’s Oregon pioneer politician father’s writings from the Oregon Historical Quarterly.
+Most recently, he created an annotated edition of Davenport’s second cartoon collection, The Dollar or the Man, published in 1900.
 Additionally, he is continuing work on a video documentary of Davenport’s life and times.

-The Silver Falls Public Library is located at 410 South Water Street, in Silverton.
-Doors open at 1:00 p.m. with the presentation starting at 1:30 p.m. and repeating at 3:00 p.m.
+The Friendly House is located at 2617 NW Savier Street, in Portland.
+Doors open at 9:00 a.m. with the presentation starting shortly after.
 Free and all ages are welcome!